ELMI2021 will take place at NH Conference Centre Leeuwenhorst.

 Free wireless internet access, direct dial telephone, mini bar, toiletry kit, hair dryer, wake up service, room safety deposit box, room service, ironing facilities, coffee/tea facilities.

-Please click the button below to book accomodation at a discounted meeting rate.
+A button to book the accomodation at a discounted meeting rate will be added at a later date.

 Additional information or questions regarding your reservation, can be obtained at the reception: +31 (0)25237 888.
-Do not forget to mention the name of the ELMI2020 meeting.
+Do not forget to mention the name of the ELMI2021 meeting.

 Please note that price of accommodation is not included in the registration fee.